We are honored to share the Top-10 highlights from

 From Skill Development to Life Beyond the Classroom!

 Our programs continue to help youth develop a variety of skills that enable them to succeed in life beyond the classroom!
 From financial literacy, self-management, dream-mapping, budget planning and saving, to problem-solving, youth learn to apply their cumulative skills to further their goals!
-A few examples include Glory from Tanzania, David from Kenya, and Sharon from Uganda, who have all graduated from universities by using the tools they have learned from our programs to fund their education.
+A few examples include Glory from Tanzania, and David from Kenya, who have graduated from universities by using the tools they have learned from our programs to fund their education.
 Another example is Sudi from Tanzania, who has excelled in his military training program that would eventually pave the way for him to continue into higher education.
 Our programs provide the skills to transform youth and help bring dreams into reality!

 Simon Kinyanjui, an Asante Africa Foundation alumni and Staff, Selected as a Participant for USAID’s Merit-based Leadership Program